Pseudomanifold/Aleph/README.md

 following papers:

 - Clique Community Persistence: A Topological Visual Analysis Approach for Complex Networks
+- Persistence Concepts for 2D Skeleton Evolution Analysis
 - Hierarchies and Ranks for Persistence Pairs
+- *Shall I compare thee to a network?*&mdash;Visualizing the Topological Structure of Shakespeare&rsquo;s plays

 If you want to contribute, please see the [contribution guidelines](CONTRIBUTING.md) for more details.